ghiscoding/aurelia-nest-auth-mongodb/README.md

 npm start # or: yarn start
 ```

+### OAuth
+For the OAuth to work, we use Passport and you will need to rename a file and configure your keys to get going.
+Here are the steps
+1. rename `server/src/auth/auth-config.development.template.ts` to `server/src/auth/auth-config.development.ts`
+2. open the file and change all necessary `clientID` and `clientSecret` properties then save the file.
+3. run the project

 ### Web UI
 If everything goes well, your application should now run locally on port `9000`.
 So, in your browser just go to the URL [http://localhost:9000](http://localhost:9000).